 This degree will give you the opportunity to examine the many factors involved in criminal behaviour and how society responds through the criminal justice system.

 You will study the most important theories of crime and deviance and their relevance to contemporary criminal justice policy, research, and practice.

 Alongside this, you will gain an in-depth knowledge of the structures of the criminal justice system, covering the courts, prison, the probation service, and the police.

 Throughout your studies, you will develop excellent research and analytical skills and learn to present your ideas effectively both verbally and in writing.

 Why Criminology and Criminal Justice at Swansea?

 Based at the Hillary Rodham Clinton School of Law, you will benefit from being part of lively and diverse research and teaching environment.

 We also enjoy an enviable reputation for our teaching, with Criminology being ranked:

-You will be joining a university that is in the UK top 10 for overall student satisfaction (NSS 2019) and the UK top 10 for graduate prospects (DLHE 2018).
+You will be joining a university that is in the UK top 10 for overall student satisfaction (NSS 2019) and the UK top 5 for career prospects (Guardian 2020).

 Your Criminology and Criminal Justice Experience